WHB139426/Grounded-Video-LLM/README.md

 - Discrete temporal tokens enriched with specific time knowledge to represent timestamps.
 - A multi-stage training scheme, beginning with simple video-captioning tasks and progressively introducing video temporal grounding tasks of increasing complexity.
 To further enhance the temporal reasoning capability, we also curate a grounded VideoQA dataset by an automatic annotation pipeline.

+## 👀 TODO List
+- [x] Release the inference scripts and pretrained checkpoints.
+- [x] Release the annotated grounded-VideoQA dataset .
+- [x] Release the Phi3.5-Vision-Instruct version.
+- [x] Release the LLaVA-Next-LLAMA3-8B version, with stronger performance in both grounding tasks and general benchmarks.
+- [ ] Release the training scripts and training datasets.

 ## 🛠️ Install
 1. Clone this repository and navigate to folder